ccieblogger/netraven/tests/README.md

 ## Test Database Configuration

-The test suite uses an in-memory SQLite database for testing.
+The application uses PostgreSQL for both production and testing environments.
+Tests should be configured to use a dedicated PostgreSQL instance or schema.
 This is configured in `conftest.py` using a proper connection pooling strategy to support async database operations.
+Using PostgreSQL for tests ensures compatibility with all database features and provides a testing environment that closely matches production.

 ## Test Data Cleanup